 The main room inside has limited seating; however, there are private rooms and ample outdoor seating that features charming red benches, allowing for leisurely views of Okazaki Castle and the beautiful foliage that changes with the seasons.

-Jonantei is the perfect spot to catch your breath after learning about the battles and conflicts that defined the life of Ieyasu Tokugawa and the era of the samurai.
+Jonantei is the perfect spot to catch your breath after learning about the battles and conflicts that defined the life of Tokugawa Ieyasu and the era of the samurai.
 So take a moment to relax, enjoy a sip of matcha, and soak in the tranquility of Okazaki Park.

 The teahouse closes at 5 PM, just like the park, so it's time to head back to Higashi Okazaki Station or consider enjoying a nice dinner at one of Okazaki’s fantastic restaurants if the city's charm has convinced you to extend your stay for another day.